teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 {: .question}

 In the HTML report, you can quickly identify deletions (in red) and additions (in green) between both texts.
 You can also see smaller details, which you might quickly miss manually.
-Lines 63/64 and 28/29 respectively show that also changes within one word (prisoner / prisner) are detected.
-You can furthermore see, how the perspective was changed between the poems.
+Lines 63/64 and 28/29, respectively, show that also changes within one word (prisoner / prisner) are detected.
+You can furthermore see how the perspective was changed between the poems.
 While line 359-361 in the cheap repository text states "they sell us", the other text states "they sell them" (l.
 298-300), suggesting the reader is (no longer) among the group which is sold.
 You can go through it and detect further changes in language and length.

 Seeing this, you might want to go into detail with the respective themes once more.
 As "death" was central in both texts, we will extract sentences containing this word so you can analyse them more closely.
-For this, the cleaned texts without punctuation and one word per line are not the most easiest form.
+For this, the cleaned texts without punctuation and one word per line are not the easiest form.
 Instead, we use an earlier version from our history.

 ## Sub-step with **Replace**

 We return to Regular Expressions a third time, but this time to use a different tool.
-This one does not go through the text line by line but also has further functionalities.
-We use it to divide the text in more lines, to make it easier to extract those containing the word "death."
-Here punctuation is a helpful stop point.
-We use full stops to indiacte a sentence, which will not be perfectly accurate but sufficient for this case.
+This one does not go through the text line by line, but also has further functionalities.
+We use it to divide the text into more lines, to make it easier to extract those containing the word "death."
+Here, punctuation is a helpful stop point.
+We use full stops to indicate a sentence, which will not be perfectly accurate but will be sufficient for this case.
 We then add a line break after the full stops to get full sentences.
 Of course, you could spend more time on this and make it neater.

 <to add adapt what the remove beginning file is called>
 > <hands-on-title> Rearrange Poem One </hands-on-title>